geoffreygarrett/geoffreygarrett/README.md

 *current T-0 confirmed by official or reliable sources.*
 <br>
 <blockquote>
-  A batch of satellites for Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
+  A batch of 53 satellites for the Starlink mega-constellation - SpaceX's project for space-based Internet communication system.
 </blockquote>

 <p float="left" align="center">